mkcjeb/mkcjbantugon.github.io/_posts/2019-03-15-classification-analysis.md

 In this section, our objective is too understand the data and identify possible insights that will be useful for business application.
 We'll also go through feature engineering (creating new variables) where we deem appropriate.
 <br> <br>

+<strong> Observations: </strong>
+- Data types are coherent with each variable description
+- 47 missing values in Family Name
+- Number of observations: 1946
+- Total of 28 variables (including target variable) where:
+    - 3 are floats
+    - 22 are integers
+    - 4 are objects

 For this purpose, it is important to identify the different variable types in our model: